-In the next screen, you will be asked to sign in to your iCloud account.
-Enter your Apple ID and passcode and then tap on the ‘Sign in’ button.
-After signing-in to your iCloud account, you can select the various type of content you want to be copied onto your new phone and start importing.
+On the next screen, you will be asked to sign in to your iCloud account.
+Enter your Apple ID and passcode and then tap on the Sign-in button.
+After signing in to your iCloud account, you can select the various type of content you want to be copied onto your new phone and start importing.

-OnePlus recommends that for this process to complete without problems, you should be connected to a stable Wi-Fi network.
-If during this process, you’re disconnected from the iCloud server, you can log in to iCloud again and pick up with the data transmission from where you left off.
+OnePlus recommends that for this process to be successful without problems, you should be connected to a stable Wi-Fi network.
+If during this process, you’re disconnected from the iCloud server, you can log in to iCloud again and pick up the data transmission from where you left off.

 If you’re transferring from an iPhone to an Android device from an OEM other than Samsung, Google, or OnePlus, then chances are that you won’t be able to get it done automatically.
 In those situations, you will have to copy all your important data from your iPhone to your new Android device individually and manually.
 But worry now, we’ll guide you every step of the way to make this transition easy for you.